Robert W. Baird Believes Aecom Technology (ACM) Still Has Room to Grow

-Robert W. Baird analyst Andrew Wittmann reiterated a Buy rating on Aecom Technology (ACM) on February 16.
-The company’s shares closed last Thursday at $56.22, close to its 52-week high of $58.82.
+Robert W. Baird analyst Andrew Wittmann maintained a Buy rating on Aecom Technology (ACM) yesterday and set a price target of $69.00.
+The company’s shares closed last Thursday at $59.50, close to its 52-week high of $60.34.

+According to TipRanks.com, Wittmann is a 5-star analyst with an average return of 18.5% and a 68.7% success rate.
+Wittmann covers the Services sector, focusing on stocks such as ARAMARK Holdings, Tetra Tech, and UniFirst.

+Currently, the analyst consensus on Aecom Technology is a Strong Buy with an average price target of $64.25.

 See today’s analyst top recommended stocks >>